chaitukanumolu/missingperson/README.md

 Product features:

 Kid found :
-1. Any kid who lost his way, can be taken to the nearest police station
+1. Any kid who lost their way, can be taken to the nearest police station
 2. Kid's photos are taken and uploaded into this system

 Kid missing: